cloudevents/spec/docs/GOVERNANCE.md

   that the "minor" version number will always be zero and the `specversion` string will always be of the form `X.0`.

+- Each release will have both a tag and a branch.
+The tag will be kept up-to-date with the tip of the branch.
+The purpose of having a branch is to support very minor fixes (typos, clarifications) which amend a release in place.
+The purpose of having a tag is to support GitHub releases, which can act as a notification channel for interested users.

 Note that these rules do not apply to unversioned documents, such as the [documented extensions](../cloudevents/extensions/README.md).